februu/moonglade-cms/README.md

 ### Special Thanks

-Special thanks to [https://github.com/oxalorg/sakura](https://github.com/oxalorg/sakura) which I used to stylize the index page you can see after fresh installation of MoonGlade.
+Special thanks to [Sakura](https://github.com/oxalorg/sakura) which I used to stylize the index page you can see after fresh installation of MoonGlade.

+Special thanks to [Quill](https://github.com/slab/quill) which provides the WYSIWYG HTML editor.